7.What would be the maximum tenure to repay the home loan?

 You should go through the brochures and give special attention to the home loan section offered by the banks.
 Go through the rules and regulations of the particular bank to know your eligibility or you can ask by calling in the customer care of the bank.

-7.What would be the maximum tenure to repay the home loan?
 The loan tenure is quite flexible and long for home loans.
 Nearly all banks offer a tenure of 1 to 30 years so that the customer can repay the loan at ease.

 8.What is the maximum amount of home loan can I avail?